baijum/service-binding-documentation/docs/exposing-binding-data/adding-annotation.md

 # Adding Binding Metadata as Annotations

-Many services, are not Provisioned Service-compliant.
-These services are still exposing the appropriate binding information, but not in the way that the specification and Service Binding operator expect.
-As a result, you'll need to manually alter the backing services' custom resources and CRDs by adding annotations to create a corresponding mapping with the connectivity values (and binding metadata).
+If your backing service is not compliant with the Service Binding specification as a Provisioned Service resource, you can annotate the resources of the backing service to expose the binding metadata with specific annotations.
+Adding annotations under the metadata section alters the custom resources and CRDs of the backing services.
+Using this method, you can create a corresponding mapping with the connectivity values and binding metadata.

-The Service Binding will detect the annotations added to the CRDs and custom resources.
-Then the Service Binding will create a Secret with the values extracted based on the annotations.
-Finally the Service Binding will inject the values into the application.
+The Service Binding Operator detects the annotations added to the CRDs and custom resources and creates a Secret service resource with the values extracted based on the annotations.
+The Service Binding Operator then injects these values into the application.

-The annotations will need to be added under the `metadata` section to be injected by Service Binding operator into an application.
-A couple of example are given below:
+The following examples show the annotations that are added under the metadata section and a referenced ConfigMap object from a resource:

+## Example: Annotations for a Secret object

 ```
 apiVersion: apps.example.org/v1beta1